mason finance staff and clients at client appreciation night

 Get in touch today

-Also known as ‘honeymoon’ loans, these offer a low interest rate for a short period (eg. a year), after which the rate moves to the standard variable rate.
+Also known as ‘honeymoon’ loans, these offer a low interest rate for a short period (e.g. a year), after which the rate moves to the standard variable rate.

 Get in touch today

 As the name suggests, you only pay the interest on the principal balance for a set term, with the principal balance unchanged.
+This can reduce your repayments in the short term, which may help if you’re managing costs across two properties during a transition period.

 Get in touch today